-Company culture is one of the touchstones of a good work environment, but it can be incredibly difficult to control.
-One of the best ways to control the culture in your workplace is by managing who you recruit and hire.
-First, make a list of company values that you already have, and run them by your current employees.
-Then, create an interview process that helps you get to know each applicant’s values and personality rather than only his accomplishments.
+Company culture is one of the touchstones of a good work environment, but it can be challenging to control.
+One of the best ways to maintain your workplace culture is by managing who you recruit and hire.
+First, make a list of company values you already have and run them by your current employees.
+Then, create an interview process that helps you know each applicant’s values and personality rather than only his accomplishments.
 This will ensure an energizing workplace rather than an aggravating one.

 11. Pay for Employee Training

 Put a priority on improving employee skills by helping to pay for ongoing training.
 This could include anything from college courses at your local community college to short classes on using project management software or creating spreadsheets.
 By training and developing your current employees, you can build a strong base of loyal workers prepared to go to the next level for you.

 12. Encourage Self-Care

 Of course, not everything in business is about the bottom line.
 Instead of only encouraging employees to finish the next project and bring in more money, encourage them to take care of themselves.
 Invest in a gym membership or even an on-site workout room for employees.
 Create a quiet space for reflection during a stressful day.
 Provide adequate medical benefits and sufficient sick time.
 Healthy employees are sure to be happy and productive workers.

 Extrinsic Versus Intrinsic Motivational Strategies